TacticalTechJay/SunKnightsApp/README.md

 SUNKNIGHTS!

 Hello!
-This project should be ignored by all of y'all unless you are one of the contributors. :D
+This project should be ignored by all of y'all unless you are one of the contributors.